meinac/devise-dynamoid/README.markdown

-# MongoMapper for Devise
+# Dynamoid for Devise

-`mm-devise` will let you use [devise](http://github.com/plataformatec/devise) with [MongoMapper](http://github.com/jnunemaker/mongomapper).
+`devise-dynamoid` will let you use [devise](http://github.com/plataformatec/devise) with [Dynamoid](http://github.com/jnunemaker/mongomapper).

-`mm-devise` is intended for use with `Rails 3+` and `Devise 1.2` and above.
+`devise-dynamoid` is intended for use with `Rails 3.2.x` and `Devise 2` and above.
 It may work with earlier versions of devise.

-This README only covers `mm-devise` specifics.
+This README only covers `devise-dynamoid` specifics.
 Make sure to read the [devise README](http://github.com/plataformatec/devise/blob/master/README.rdoc)

-## Status update, June 2011

-Recently upgraded to (hopefully!) support Devise > 1.2 and MongoMapper 0.9.0.

 ## Installation

-Add `devise`, `mm-devise` and `mongo_mapper` gems to your Gemfile (your Rails app Gemfile).
+Add `devise`, `devise-dynamoid` and `dynamoid` gems to your Gemfile (your Rails app Gemfile).

-    gem 'mongo_mapper',           '~> 0.9.0'
-    # You'll want this to for better mongo driver performance
-    gem 'bson_ext'
+    gem 'dynamoid'

-    gem 'devise',                 '~> 1.3.4'
+    gem 'devise'
-    gem 'mm-devise',              '~> 1.2.0'
+    gem 'devise-dynamoid'

 Use bundler to install all required gems in your Rails 3 app

     bundle install

-Run the devise install generator, followed by the mm-devise model generator:
+Run the devise install generator, followed by the devise-dynamoid model generator:

     rails generate devise:install
-    rails generate mongo_mapper:devise MODEL
+    rails generate dynamoid:devise MODEL

 The devise install generator will install an initializer (`config/inititializer/devise.rb`) which describes ALL Devise's configuration options and you MUST take a look at it.
 Maker sure this line exists:

-    require 'devise/orm/mongo_mapper'
+    require 'devise/orm/dynamoid'

 NOTE: The model generator should do this automatically.

 To add Devise to any of your models using the generator:

-    rails generate mongo_mapper:devise MODEL
+    rails generate dynamoid:devise MODEL

 Example: create a User model for use with Devise

-    rails generate mongo_mapper:devise User
+    rails generate dynamoid:devise User

 Read the README for devise at [devise README](http://github.com/plataformatec/devise/blob/master/README.rdoc)